Export the data that was used to create a visualization

 If you do have permissions to the data, you can see, and export the data that Power BI uses to create a visualization.

-If you don't have permissions to the data, you won't be able to export or open in Excel.
+If you don't have permissions to the data, you can't export or open in Excel.
 Often, data is confidential or limited to specific users.
 For details, see the Considerations and limitations section at the end of this document.
 If you're working in the Power BI service, you can contact your Power BI administrator, or you can look up the contact information for the dashboard owner to request export permissions.
 To find the owner, select the dropdown next to the report title.

 Video: View and export data

 Watch Will export the data from one of the visualizations in a report, save it as an .xlsx file, and open it in Excel.
-Then follow the step-by-step instructions below the video to try it out yourself.
+To try it out yourself, follow the step-by-step instructions.

 This video might use earlier versions of Power BI Desktop or the Power BI service.

-Data is protected when it's exported out of Power BI
+Data is protected when exported out of Power BI

 Report owners can classify and label reports using sensitivity labels from Microsoft Purview Information Protection.
-If the sensitivity label has protection settings, Power BI will apply these protection settings when exporting report data to Excel, PowerPoint, or PDF files.
-Only authorized users will be able to open protected files.
+If the sensitivity label has protection settings, Power BI applies these protection settings when exporting report data to Excel, PowerPoint, or PDF files.
+Only authorized users are able to open protected files.

 Security and Power BI administrators can use Microsoft Defender for Cloud Apps to monitor user access and activity, perform real-time risk analysis, and set label-specific controls.
 For example, organizations can use Microsoft Defender for Cloud Apps to configure a policy that prevents users from downloading sensitive data from Power BI to unmanaged devices.